Combinatorial and algebraic perspectives on the marginal independence structure of Bayesian networks: Introduction

-DAG models are a cornerstone of the field of \emph{causal inference}, in which one aims to learn the cause-effect relations in a given complex system \citep{pearl2009causality}.
-The first step in such a causal analysis is the process of \emph{causal discovery} in which one aims to estimate a DAG to which the data-generating distribution is Markov.
-Based on observational data alone, and without additional parametric assumptions on the data-generating distribution, one can only learn an equivalence class of DAGs that contains the data-generating causal structure, known as a \emph{Markov equivalence class} \citep{pearl2009causality}.
-This general lack of identifiability is due to the fact that a DAG model can equivalently be defined by the set of conditional independence relations encoded by its so-called \emph{d-separation statements} \citep{lauritzen1996graphical}.
-Hence, DAGs that admit the same set of d-separation statements represent the same set of distributions and thereby form a Markov equivalence class, limiting identifiability.
+DAG models are fundamental in \emph{causal inference}, where the aim is to infer causal effects in a complex system \citep{pearl2009causality}.
+This process often begins with \emph{causal discovery}, where one estimates a DAG to which the data-generating distribution is Markov.
+The model $\M(\D)$ is characterized the set of conditional independence relations encoded by the \emph{d-separations} in $\D$ \citep{lauritzen1996graphical}.
+Hence, DAGs with the same d-separations represent the same model and form a \emph{Markov equivalence class} (MEC), limiting identifiability.
+With observational data alone, and no additional parametric assumptions on the data-generating distribution, we can only estimate a DAG up to its MEC \citep{pearl2009causality}.

-In applications, such as in the medical and biological sciences \citep{pertea2018chess,sachs2005causal}, once a Markov equivalence class is estimated, additional data is collected via \emph{interventional experiments} (such as randomized controlled trials), which can then be used to distinguish the true causal system from within its Markov equivalence class.
+In applications, such as in medicine and biology \citep{pertea2018chess,sachs2005causal}, one often uses additional data collected via \emph{interventional experiments} (e.g. randomized controlled trials) to refine an MEC.
 Such experiments typically target a subset of variables in the system, and the choice of these targets affects which elements in the class can be rejected as candidates for the true causal system \citep{eberhardt2007interventions, hauser2012characterization, murphy2001active, tong2001active, wang2017permutation, yang2018characterizing}.

-Since such experiments are costly, it is desirable to have effective methods for identifying good candidates for targeting.
-This problem is often addressed either via budget-constraints where only a function of the causal graph is learned \citep{agrawal2019abcd, cho2016reconstructing, ness2017bayesian, murphy2001active, tong2001active} and/or by active learning methods that identify optimal intervention targets given the graph estimate from previous experiments \citep{hauser2014two,he2008active}.
-Such methods may be less desirable when a single interventional experiment takes an excess of time to perform, for example, in large-scale knock-out experiments in gene regulatory networks \citep{mehrjou2021genedisco}.
+To do this efficiently, it is desirable to have good methods for identifying targets.
+This problem is often addressed via budget-constraints where only a function of the causal graph is learned \citep{agrawal2019abcd, cho2016reconstructing, ness2017bayesian, murphy2001active, tong2001active} or by active learning methods that identify optimal targets given the graph estimate from previous experiments \citep{hauser2014two,he2008active}.
+Such methods may be less desirable when a single experiment is time-consuming; for example, in large-scale knock-out experiments in gene regulatory networks \citep{mehrjou2021genedisco}.